o3de/o3de.org/content/docs/user-guide/programming/components/reflection/serialization-context/_index.md

 }
 ```

-Loading a UUID is also straightforward, but the code does some error checking to ensure that the data is loaded as expected:
+Loading a UUID is also straightforward, but the code does some error checking to ensure that the data loads as expected:

 ```cpp
 /// Load the class data from a stream.